venkatesh-saligrama/PAC/README.md

 # Pretraining and Consistency

-This repository contains the implementation for the BMVC, 2021 paper "Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency".
+This repository contains the implementation for the BMVC'21 paper "Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency".

 ## Install